caiomansini/effectivesoft/README.md

-# effectivesoft
+# EffectiveSoft
-PoC for EffectiveSoft
+This repository contains the code for the Proof of Concept for the Chatbot